ricardo-re-azevedo/OkPanel/docs/features.md

 ### Network management

 In the network section you can connect and disconnect from Wi-Fi and VPNs.
 For a VPN connection to show up it must be added to network manager.
 Wireguard and OpenVPN connections will show.
+You can add wireguard connections by clicking the "Add Wireguard VPN" button and selecting your wireguard conf file.

 ![screenshot](screenshots/features/network.png)